GioF71/yt-helper/README.md

 VARIABLE|DESCRIPTION
 :---|:---
 OUTPUT_PATH|Output directory
-PLAYLIST_LIST|Comma separated list of the playlists to be monitored CHANNEL_NAME_LIST|Comma separated list of the channels to be monitored MAX_RESOLUTION|Max resolution used for download, defaults to `1080` FILE_NAME_TEMPLATE|Video file name naming template, defaults to `%(uploader)s - %(upload_date>%Y-%m-%d)s - %(title)s [%(id)s].%(ext)s`
+PLAYLIST_LIST|Comma separated list of the ids of the playlists to be monitored CHANNEL_NAME_LIST|Comma separated list of the names of the channels to be monitored MAX_RESOLUTION|Max resolution used for download, defaults to `1080` FILE_NAME_TEMPLATE|Video file name naming template, defaults to `%(uploader)s - %(upload_date>%Y-%m-%d)s - %(title)s [%(id)s].%(ext)s`
 ENABLE_LOOP|Enable loop instead of exiting after the first cycle, defaults to `1`